dbarj/database/adb-migration/06-data-pump-dblink/data-pump-dblink.md

 ## Task 2: Modify profile in ADB

 In this task, we will change the default profile so passwords for imported users will not expire and match the profile setting from the source database.

-1. Connect on the *RUBY* ADB to modify the default profile.
+1. Still in the *blue* 🟦 terminal, connect on the *RUBY* ADB to modify the default profile.

     ``` shell
     <copy>